Vols' Pruitt fires back at former UGA QB Murray

 Pruitt, who has no previous head-coaching experience, is one of four new head coaches in the SEC.
 Adding to the conference's sea-change was Matt Luke's elevation from interim to permanent head coach at Ole Miss, and Dan Mullen's move from Mississippi State to Florida.

-Pruitt, a two-time Broyles Award winner, inherits a program that has struggled to live up to expectations ever since Phillip Fulmer stepped down as head coach in 2008.
+Pruitt, a two-time Broyles Award finalist, inherits a program that has struggled to live up to expectations ever since Phillip Fulmer stepped down as head coach in 2008.
 The Vols haven't competed in an SEC title game in more than a decade and are coming off a 4-8 season under Jones.

 Pruitt added a number of grad transfers this offseason in an effort to improve the roster, most notably former Stanford quarterback Keller Chryst and Alabama offensive lineman Brandon Kennedy.